 The Conformity of Production Procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3) with the following requirements:

-The holder of the approval shall ensure that results of the conformity of production tests are recorded and that the annexed documents remain available for a period determined in agreement with the Type Approval Authority or Technical Service.
+The holder of the approval shall ensure that results of the conformity of production tests are recorded and that the annexed documents remain available for a period determined in agreement with the Approval Authority.
 This period shall not exceed 10 years counted from the time when production is definitively discontinued;

-The Type Approval Authority or Technical Service which has granted type approval may at any time verify the conformity control methods applied in each production facility.
+The Approval Authority which has granted type approval may at any time verify the conformity control methods applied in each production facility.
 The normal frequency of these verifications shall be once every three years.

 Penalties for non-conformity of production